In the "Filters:" section of the Tutorial panel, there is a choice of strategies available for controlling the words you are drilled.

 Self explanatory.

 This is the recommended strategy.
 It accelerates the words out of the way, depending on your previous responses.
-Though harder to understand, this strategy is very efficient in quickly adapting to your study needs.
+That means, the word dificulty has 'momentum', like moving a large stone.
+When you apply a response in the opposite direction (ie you start getting a particular word right when you have been getting it wrong for a while), it immediately stops accelerating in that direction.
+Though harder to understand, this strategy is very efficient in quickly adapting to your study needs, and has been made the default in version 4.0 onwards.

 Other stategies exist.
 I would be interested in hearing from users who know of scientific papers about alternatives.